Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 What are the stages of oral cancer?

-The tumor is 2 centimeters (cm) or smaller, and cancer hasn’t spread to the lymph nodes.
+- Stage I: The tumor is 2 centimetres (cm) or smaller, and cancer hasn’t spread to the lymph nodes.

-Tumors are any size and the cancer cells have spread to nearby tissues, the lymph nodes, or other parts of the body.
+- Stage IV: Tumors are any size and the cancer cells have spread to nearby tissues, the lymph nodes, or other parts of the body (metastasis cancer).

 Treatment of oral cancer:

-Treatment for oral cancer may vary depending on the type, location, and stage of cancer at diagnosis.
+Treatment for oral cancer may vary depending on the type, location, and stage of cancer at diagnosis, the doctor’s will prepare your treatment plan accordingly:

-Option 1 – Surgery for early-stage cancer is done to remove the tumor and cancerous lymph nodes.
+Option 1 – Surgery for early-stage oral cancer is done to remove the tumor and cancerous lymph nodes in the mouth or throat.

-Option 2 – Radiation therapy involves a doctor aiming radiation beams at the tumor once or twice a day, five days a week, for two to eight weeks.
+Option 2 – Using Radiation therapy to destroy the cancer cells in the mouth.
+This involves a doctor aiming radiation beams at the tumor once or twice a day, five days a week, for two to eight weeks.
 Treatment for advanced stages will generally involve a combination of chemotherapy and radiation therapy.

-Option 3 – Chemotherapy is a treatment with drugs that kill cancer cells.
+Option 3 – Use of Chemotherapy drugs that kill cancer cells.
 The medicine is given to you either orally or through an intravenous (IV) line.
 Chemotherapy can be done on an outpatient basis or hospitalization.

-Option 4 – Targeted therapy can be effective in both early and advanced stages of cancer.
-Targeted therapy drugs stop the growth of cancer cells by binding to specific proteins on cancer cells.
+Option 4 – Targeted therapy can be effective in both early and advanced stages of mouth cancer.
+Targeted therapy drugs stop the growth of cancer cells in the mouth by binding to specific proteins on cancer cells.

-Nutrition plays an important role in your oral cancer treatment.
+Nutrition plays an important role in the treatment of oral cancer.
 Many treatments make it difficult or painful to eat and swallow, therefore you should discuss your diet with your doctor accordingly.
 You need to get the advice of a nutritionist can help you plan a food menu that will be gentle on your mouth and throat, and will provide your body with the calories, vitamins, and minerals it needs to heal.

-What are the risks of oral cancer treatment?
+What are the risks associated with the treatment of oral cancer?

-The removal of larger tumors could affect your ability to chew, swallow or talk.
-You might also need reconstructive surgery to rebuild the bones and tissues in your face which were removed during the surgery.
+The removal of larger tumors from the mouth could affect your ability to chew, swallow or talk.
+You might also need reconstructive surgery to rebuild the bones and tissues of your face which were removed during the surgery.
+Also, it is necessary to remember that the side effects are due to the medications and techniques used to treat oral cancer and hence are temporary and will soon disappear once the treatment is completed.

 Radiation therapy will have a negative effect on the body and some of the side effects of radiation include: